US Officials: No Signs of Foreign Targeting of Mail-In Vote

 Officials said Wednesday they were cognizant that the 2020 election presented its own unique challenges, including an influx of mail ballots that could lead to a potential weeks-long period of uncertainty as votes are counted.

-But they emphasized the significant efforts that have been made since the 2016 election to improve communications and sharing of threat information with state and local election officials.
+But they emphasized the significant efforts that have been made since 2016 to improve communications and sharing of threat information with state and local election officials.

 They also touted the use of threat-detection devices placed on state and some local election networks as having increased the ability to detect suspicious activity targeting such systems, although experts have noted these devices are limited to detecting known threats.